-This is a lot like the Sleepingo in terms of pricing and material – however, it’s only a single, so you probably don’t want to try cramming two people into this thing unless you’re ridiculously cold!
+This is a lot like the Sleepingo in terms of the price and material – however, it’s only a single, so you probably don’t want to try cramming two people into this thing unless you’re ridiculously cold!

 This is designed to be comfortable within a range as low as 35 to 40 degrees Fahrenheit, with a mummy hood and drawstrings to keep your head as warm as possible.

-This thing is machine washable, with a shell of 210 T polyester and a polyester pongee lining.
+This bag is machine washable, with a shell of 210 T polyester and a polyester pongee lining.

-It’s also about as lightweight as you could hope for – a mere 3.2 pounds – but it rolls out to a respectable 29.5” x 87”.
+It’s also about as lightweight as one could hope for – a mere 3.2 pounds – but it rolls out to a respectable 29.5” x 87”.